February 14, 2026

 Today, Ramadan can be used as a tool.
 Islamic organizations can use Ramadan to expand their influence, advocating for Sharia accommodations in non-Islamic societies.
 For example, demands for prayer rooms or halal food in schools often spike around Ramadan.
 This is politics.

 Non-Muslims aren’t expected to fast, but in some countries, public eating during daylight hours can be restricted under Sharia-based laws.
 Even in non-Islamic countries, Kafirs may be pressured to accommodate fasting rules.
-This reflects the outward reach of Islamic doctrine—rules don’t just govern Muslims, they also shapes the lives of non-Muslims.
+This reflects the outward reach of Islamic doctrine—rules don’t just govern Muslims, they also shape the lives of non-Muslims.

 Statistically, more acts of violent jihad occur during the month of Ramadan than in the rest of the year.